 How Much Does Life Insurance Actually Cost?

-If you’re still not convinced you can afford life insurance, here are some examples of things that are more expensive than life insurance.
+If you’re still not convinced you can afford life insurance, here are some examples of common everyday expenses that you might not realize are more expensive than life insurance.

-The average woman actually spends even more on clothing, some tipping the scales at $400 a month.
-If your retail bill comes anywhere near that each month, you'll easily be able to cut corners and fit your life insurance policy into your monthly budget.
+If your clothing bill comes anywhere near that each month, you would certainly be able to cut down and fit your life insurance policy into your monthly budget.
 And, you'll know your loved ones are covered in case of your death.
 Can that new t-shirt you bought say the same?

 The Cost of Life Insurance

-It's important to remember that the cost of life insurance varies widely depending on your circumstances.
-While these are sample quotes, you'll need to get a custom quote to show you what fits in your budget.
+It's important to remember that the cost of life insurance varies depending on your circumstances.
+While these are sample quotes and potential scenarios, you'll need to get a customized quote to find out what fits in your budget.

 The peace of mind life insurance gives you, however, is priceless.
 So, take a few minutes to learn more about how life insurance can protect your family's future.